-Kieran O’Doherty is an associate professor in applied social psychology at the University of Guelph.
+Kieran O’Doherty is a professor in applied social psychology at the University of Guelph.
 His research focuses on the social and ethical implications of science and technology.
 In this context, he has published on such topics as vaccines, human tissue biobanks, the human microbiome, salmon genomics, and genetic testing.
 Kieran’s research also emphasizes public engagement on science and technology.
 In this regard, he has designed and implemented public deliberations in which members of the public engage in in-depth discussion about ethical aspects of science and technology and collectively develop recommendations for policy.
 Kieran’s research has been funded by the Canadian Institutes of Health Research, The Office of the Privacy Commissioner of Canada, the Ontario Ministry of Research & Innovation, Genome Canada and Genome British Columbia.
 He is editor of Theory & Psychology.

 Amanda Jenkins is the Research Coordinator for OA-INVOLVE, a cross-national AGE-WELL Centre of Excellence funded project that establishes models of best practices for the active involvement of older adults in technology and aging projects.
 She received her PhD in Applied Social Psychology from the University of Guelph where she explored women’s use and practices of vaginal cleansing products (douches, deodorants, wipes, powders, washes) and the broader marketing of these products to women from a critical feminist perspective.
 She previously worked as a Project Manager at the Community Engaged Scholarship Institute (CESI) in Guelph where she conducted community-based research with non-profit organizations.

 Dr. Kim Chuong